Guayabera: History

 Some scholars dispute the Philippine origin based on perceived design differences.
-The barong traditionally does not have pockets and has an intricate U-shaped embroidery around the chest (the pechera) which is mostly absent in Cuban guayaberas.
-Guayaberas are also invariably made from opaque linen or cotton, unlike the barong tagalog which has two variations: cheaper variants made from common opaque fabrics (like linen) for commoners and everyday wear, and expensive embroidered piña or abacá sheer fabrics worn by the upper classes.
+The baróng traditionally does not have pockets, instead having an intricate U-shaped embroidery pattern around the chest (hence the name pechera), which is mostly absent in Cuban guayaberas.
+Guayaberas are also invariably made from opaque linen or cotton, unlike the baróng tagalog which has two grades: cheaper variants for everyday wear are made from more common, opaque fabrics (like linen), while expensive embroidered sheer piña or abacá fabrics are worn by the upper classes.

-However, guayaberas in Mexico also have chest designs like pleats and embroidery similar to the barong (and in contrast to Cuban guayaberas); they can range from having no pockets to having one, two, or four.
-This is the reason why Mexicans also claim that it originated from either the state of Veracruz or the Yucatán Peninsula.
-In Mexico, the same basic style is also known as the "camisa de Yucatán" (Yucatán shirt) or "wedding shirt".
+However, guayaberas in Mexico also have chest designs like pleats and embroidery similar to the baróng and in contrast to Cuban guayaberas; they can range from having no pockets to having one, two, or four.
+This is the reason why Mexicans also claim it originated from either the state of Veracruz or the Yucatán Peninsula.
+In Mexico, the same basic style is also known as the "camisa de Yucatán" ("Yucatán shirt") or "wedding shirt".

-Regardless, a clearer line of evidence is that guayaberas are actually also referred to as "filipinas" in Yucatán, Mexico, with the former regarded as a variant of the latter.
+Regardless, a clearer line of evidence is that guayaberas are actually also referred to as "filipinas" in Yucatán, with the former regarded as a variant of the latter.
 The only difference between the two is the type of collar used.
-Filipinas have a collar similar to the Nehru or mandarin-style (a style known as the baro cerrada in the 19th-century Philippines), while guayaberas have a more typical spread collar.
-Both filipinas and the derivative guayaberas were the traditional everyday men's shirts in Yucatán since the mid-19th century, before they were replaced by western shirts in the early 20th century.
-The white filipina shirt is still regarded as the traditional formal dress for men in Yucatán, along with the terno for women (cf. traje de Mestiza of the Philippines).
+Filipinas have a collar similar to the Nehru or mandarin-style (a style known as the baro cerrada in 19th-century Philippines), while guayaberas have a more typical spread collar.
+Both filipinas and the derivative guayaberas were the traditional everyday men's shirts in Yucatán since the mid-19th century, before these were replaced by western shirts in the early 20th century.
+The white filipina shirt is still regarded as traditional formal dress for men in Yucatán, along with the terno for women (cf. traje de Mestiza of the Philippines).
 In particular, white filipinas are the traditional shirts worn for the jarana Yucateca dance, paired with white trousers.
 This suggests an origin from the Philippines that entered Mexico early during the colonial period through Yucatán then to Cuba, where it was later adapted to local fashion and materials.